globalbioticinteractions/species-interaction-dataset-inventory/README.md

 To add to this list, please do one of the following:

 1. edit [interactions.tsv](./interactions.tsv), add your entries (in [tab separated values](https://en.wikipedia.org/wiki/Tab-separated_values)) and create a pull request
+2. (if 1. sounds scary) edit spreadsheet at https://docs.google.com/spreadsheets/d/1OggvR-Mzox2lt78NNzOc0sEYQQF2UUzPRtHA6Pg-m1Y/ , add your entries.
-2. (if 1. sounds scary) [open an issue](../../issues/new) and include description of datasets containing the information elements above.
+2. (if 1., 2. sound scary) [open an issue](../../issues/new) and include description of datasets containing the information elements above.
-3. (if 1. and 2. sound scary) [send an email](mailto:info@globalbioticinteractions.org) containing the information elements above.
+3. (if 1., 2., 3. sound scary) [send an email](mailto:info@globalbioticinteractions.org) containing the information elements above.

 To be included in http://globalbioticinteractions.org .